inet-framework/inet-tutorials/configurator/doc/step9.rst

 The model
 ---------

-This step uses the ``ConfiguratorC`` network, defined in :download:`ConfiguratorC.ned <../ConfiguratorC.ned>`.
+This step uses the :ned:`ConfiguratorC` network, defined in :download:`ConfiguratorC.ned <../ConfiguratorC.ned>`.

 .. figure:: step8network.png
    :width: 100%

 The configuration for this step in omnetpp.ini is the following: